-The Republic of Columbia is located in the northwest of South America with parts of its territories in Central America.
-Colombia borders several countries including Nicaragua, Venezuela, Panama, Brazil, Peru, and Ecuador.
-Colombia’s territory also include part of Amazon forest, coastline for both the Pacific Ocean and the Caribbean, and tropical grassland.
+The Republic of Colombia is located in the northwest of South America with parts of its territories in Central America.
+Colombia borders several countries including Panama (northwest), Venezuela (northeast), Brazil (southeast), Peru (south), and Ecuador (southwest).
+Colombia’s territory also includes part of Amazon forest, coastline for both the Pacific Ocean and the Caribbean, and tropical grassland.
 Colombia, with a population of 48 million people, is Latin America’s third most populated country, according to the 2015 census.
 Most of the Colombians inhabit the areas around the Andean Highlands and also along the Caribbean coast.

 Cities in Colombia promote the country’s economy.
 Most of the big cities act economic, scientific, academic, social, political, and recreation centers.
 These big cities are characterized by developing industrialization and high population.